dogweather/forkful/content/en/fish-shell/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Fish Shell involves creating scripts that automatically run your code to validate its behavior against expected outcomes.
-This practice is crucial as it ensures your shell scripts work as intended, catching errors early and making maintenance easier.

 ## How to:
 Fish doesn't have a built-in testing framework like some other programming environments.
 However, you can write simple test scripts that use assertions to check the behavior of your functions.
 Additionally, you can leverage third-party tools like `fishtape` for a more comprehensive testing suite.

 ### Example 1: Basic Test Script
 Let's start with a basic function in Fish that calculates the sum of two numbers:

 ```fish